 Three internationally-renowned artists with significant ties to Newham and east London have been shortlisted to work with local people to deliver concepts for the boundary wall artwork, which will run through Custom House, Silvertown and North Woolwich.

 The artists - Sonia Boyce, Oscar Murillo and Amalia Pica – all have experience of working with communities to shape their artistic and socially-engaged works of art that not only have significant visual impact but also create meaning for local people.

-An exhibition of the three artists’ proposals will be travelling around community spaces for a week beginning Monday 19 June, giving you the opportunity to give feedback on your favourite proposal.
+The three artists’ proposals were exhibited around community spaces for a week between 19 - 25 June, to allow local businesses and residents to give feedback on their favourite proposal.

 Over her 30-year career Sonia Boyce has emerged as one of the leading figures in the British art scene.
 Her work began with drawings that reflect her personal experiences to more recent works in which she uses diverse media such as photography, video, sound and testimonies to depict contemporary life.

 Boyce's recent interests explore art as a social practice and the critical and contextual debates that arise from this area of study.
 With an emphasis on collaborative work, she has been working closely with other people since 1990, often involving improvisation and spontaneous performative actions on the part of her collaborators.

 Boyce grew up in Canning Town, and later was a post-doctoral Fellow at the University of East London in Newham from 1996-2002, where she was a Director of AAVAA (the African and Asian Visual Artists Archive), managing a Research Centre on the work of contemporary artists of African and Asian descent working in the UK.

 Oscar Murillo’s multi-faceted practice comprises painting, installation, video and performance.